Bayonne Public Library: Carnegie building history

-In a Memorial Day fire in 1959 the central part of the interior and roof were badly burnt.
-After a $1.25 million restoration it re-opened to the public in 1963.
+A 1959 Memorial Day fire caused the central part of the interior and roof to be badly burnt.
+After a $1.25 million restoration, the library re-opened to the public in 1963.
 The building was re-dedicated in 1989 as the Free Public Library & Cultural Center of Bayonne.
-Performing and visual arts and interactive events take place at The Mary O'Connor Gallery, while the lower level is used for meetings and cultural programs.
+Performing, visual arts, and interactive events take place at The Mary O'Connor Gallery on the second floor, while the basement level is used for meetings and other programs.

+In 2023, the Library embarked upon a $3 million renovation project, partially funded by New Jersey Library Construction Bond Act funding, which included complete revamps of the Circulation area, the Reference Room, and the Children's Room, in addition to complete replacement of the boiler system and public elevator car.

+In October 2024, the Library renamed its popular fiction room in honor of Bayonne native author George R.R.
+Martin.

 Branches and circulation

-The Branch Two Library was located at 1055 Avenue C. The Story Court Branch was located in the Bergen Point section of the city at 4th Street.
+The Branch Two Library was located at 1055 Avenue C. The Story Court Branch was located in the Bergen Point section of the city at 16 West 4th Street.
 Both branches closed on March 31, 2009.
 As of 2011, the library system served a population of approximately 62,000 residents, contained a collection of 268,494 volumes and had a yearly circulation of 99,100 items.
+The Story Court Library Branch opened temporarily in 2023 as part of the renovations process to the Avenue C location.

+Library offerings

-In 2022, the library begun using Hoopla, a digital media service.
+In 2022, the library begun using Hoopla, a digital media service, which provides eBooks, eAudiobooks, magazines, comics, and manga as well as streaming music, movies, and TV shows.

+In 2022, the library also began using Mango Languages to provide online, self-paced foreign language and English as a Second Language courses.

+Local history

+Due to its proximity to Ellis Island, Bayonne local history is often a source of information for those looking for genealogical history.
+In 2022, the library reached an agreement with Ancestry and Newspapers.com to digitize their local newspaper microfilm archives.